Russel88/DAtest/README.md

 used in microbial marker-gene (e.g. 16S rRNA), RNA-seq and protein abundance analysis.

+There are many methods for testing differential abundance and no golden standard, but results can vary a lot between the different statistical methods.
+The false positive rate and the power of the different methods highly depends on the dataset.
+This package aims at aiding the analyst in choosing a method based on empirical testing.

 The method goes as follows:

--   Shuffle predictor variable
+-   Shuffle predictor variable (E.g. case vs. control)
--   Spike in data for some randomly chosen features, such that they are associated with the shuffled predictor
+-   Spike in data for some randomly chosen features (OTU/gene/protein), such that they are associated with the shuffled predictor
 -   Apply methods, and check:
     -   whether they can find the spike-ins
     -   whether the false positive rate is controlled

+#### The workflow (details can be found below):

+-   Compare methods with testDA function
+    -   Check the results with `plot` or `summary`
+    -   Choose method that has high AUC and FPR not higher than ~0.05
+-   Run data with the chosen test with DA."test" function, where "test" is the name of the test (see details with ?testDA)
+    -   Check out your final results.
+Done!

-Many scripts, including the spike-in for estimating AUC, is borrowed
+Some scripts, including the spike-in for estimating AUC, is borrowed
 from: [Thorsen J, Brejnrod A et al. Large-scale benchmarking reveals false discoveries and count transformation sensitivity in 16S rRNA gene amplicon data analysis methods used in microbiome studies. *Microbiome*